Nules84/CI_PP1_NewPK/README.md

 ### Features Left to Implement

 In future, I would like to include:
-- a downward arrow over the bottom centre of the Hero Image carousel to help leed the users scroll toward the content which continues further down the page.
+- A downward arrow over the bottom centre of the Hero Image carousel to help leed the users scroll toward the content which continues further down the page.
 - An Archive Tab for Sold and Archived paintings.
-- A section for print sales.
+- A page for print sales.

 ## Testing

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ### Validator Testing